Anti-corruption programme for Norges Bank Central Banking

 1. Introduction

-Norges Bank performs important public tasks and manages substantial assets on behalf of the nation.
+Norges Bank, as central bank, is given considerable authority and trust.
 The Bank makes decisions that are of considerable importance for the business sector and private households.
 The Bank manages confidential information that could have an impact on market conditions.
 Large sums of money are involved in the Bank’s purchases of goods and services.
-The Bank must therefore in its activities uphold high ethical standards, respect human rights, behave responsibly and comply with applicable laws and rules.
-The Executive Board has stated that Norges Bank will not accept any form of corruption, whether involving employees, the Bank’s contractors or other contractual or third parties.
+The Bank shall perform their work with integrity and according to high professional standards and comply with sound business practices.
+Norges Bank and its employees are required to act in an ethically responsible manner, comply with applicable laws and regulations and persistently maintain high ethical awareness.
+The Executive Board has stated that Norges Bank does not accept any form of misconduct or financial crime such as corruption, money laundering or terrorist financing.

 Corruption erodes ethical and moral values and is a threat to the rule of law, fundamental human rights and democracy.
 It also creates discrimination, is an impediment to social justice and undermines fair competition.
 Corruption is often linked to organised crime, money laundering and the financing of terror.
 Combating corruption is therefore about more than just protecting the Bank’s interests.
 It is also an important part of creating a sustainable economy and furthering political and social development.

-Corruption risk is managed as part of a comprehensive risk framework.
-Other key elements of the anti-corruption programme include management backing, risk management, ethical rules, purchasing procedures, background checks for staff and suppliers, financial reporting and systematic training and controls.
+Key elements of the anti-corruption programme include management backing, risk management, ethics, procurement, security requirements financial reporting and systematic training and controls.

 The Ministry of Finance has issued a specific regulation on risk management and internal control at Norges Bank.
 Norges Bank takes a holistic and systematic approach to managing all risks.
 Risk assessments are performed regularly as an integral part of operational management.
 Corruption risks are treated the same as other risks in terms of risk levels, risk tolerance, preventive measures and the handling of any incidents.